 1. Executive Summary

 The first part of your business plan is your executive summary.
 It should not be longer than a page.
 The executive summary gives a high-level overview of your entire business plan, letting readers know what they can expect to find.
-Your executive summary is like the front of your coffee shop — it’s the first thing people see and your chance to make a good first impression.
+Your executive summary is like the front of your coffee shop — it’s the first thing people see and your chance to make an excellent first impression.

 2. Management Team